Looking to publish? Meet your dream editor, designer and marketer on Reedsy.

 You can use different types of repetition in picture books.
 You can even use repetition (see what we did there?) to structure your story, pace it, or reinforce a certain point or concept.

-The Wonky Donkey by Craig Smith uses repetition extremely effectively, starting with the narrator walking down the road and spotting a donkey.
+The Wonky Donkey by Craig Smith uses repetition wonderfully, starting with the narrator walking down the road and spotting a donkey.
 The first sentence is repeated in every scene, along with the donkey sound.
 (Hee Haw!)

-Then it adds a line describing the donkey — its appearance, mood, and music taste (a sort of donkey dad joke).
-But that’s not all; each scene adds a short, rhyming description of the donkey, which, as the book progresses, builds up into an amusing climax.
+Then Smith adds a line describing the donkey: its appearance, mood, and taste in music (a sort of donkey “dad joke”).
+But that’s not all; each scene also adds a short, rhyming description of the donkey — which, as the book progresses, builds up into an amusing climax.

 A picture book illustration of a donkey